moveit/moveit2_tutorials/doc/how_to_guides/how_to_setup_docker_containers_in_ubuntu.rst

 Steps
 -----
+1. Install Docker (a link is available in the Requirements section) and be sure to follow the "Linux Postinstall" instructions.
+If you do not complete these additional steps you will need to preface all `docker` commands with `sudo`.
 1. Install Docker (a link is available in the Requirements section) and be sure to follow the `Linux Post Install <https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user>`_ instructions.
 If you do not complete these additional steps you will need to preface all ``docker`` commands with ``sudo``.

 2. Open a terminal session and create an empty text file.